alexmercerind/flutter_audio_desktop/README.md

 ## :wrench: How It Works ?

 One word, C++.
-I calls native methods using dart's MethodChannel.
+It calls native methods using dart's MethodChannel.
 It uses [miniaudio](https://github.com/mackron/miniaudio) from [David Reid](https://github.com/mackron).

-I wrote [this](https://github.com/alexmercerind/flutter_audio_desktop/blob/master/linux/include/AudioPlayer.hpp) simple wrapper in C++ around his library to get this working.
+I wrote [this](https://github.com/alexmercerind/flutter_audio_desktop/blob/master/linux/include/com.alexmercerind/AudioPlayer.hpp) simple wrapper in C++ around his library to get this working.

 There is not any audio playback library for Flutter Desktop at the moment, so I decided to write one myself.